Pewpewarrows/AssetRace/README.md

 Any sort of compression via gzip or deflate is ignored for now.

+"Bundled" means having an intelligent split of concatenated files, such as a lib.js and an app.js, for finer grained cachability.

 Control group:

 * Plain files, each separately, in the head
 * Plain files, each separately, at the end
 * Plain files, concatenated, in the head
 * Plain files, concatenated, at the end
+* Plain files, bundled, in the head
+* Plain files, bundled, at the end

 Basic improvements: